crowdagger/crowbook/book_example/config.md

 title: My title
 ```

-It is however possible (and sometimes necessary to escape some
+It is however possible (and sometimes necessary) to escape some
-characters) to use quotes around strings:
+characters to use quotes around strings:

 ```
-title: "My title!"
+title: "My: title!"
 ```